 Yoghurt might work if you have a real tandoor.
 If you can fire the chicken at 800F.
 Beat back that mushiness.
 But I have a charcoal BBQ.
 And I fire at under 600F.

 So I have to work with what I have.
 And what works is leaving the yoghurt out.

 Grilling technique is key

 Grilling technique is key.
-You are working with small pieces of chicken – it’s easy to overcook them.
+Small pieces of chicken.
+High heat.
+It’s easy to overcook them.
 You need to be careful.

-For charcoal, build a two stage fire.
+For any grill I like a two zone fire.
 Hot on one side.
 Cool on the other.
-For gas, turn one burner on high and leave the other one on low.
+Direct heat on one side.
+Indirect on the other.

 - 12 boneless skinless chicken thighs

 - tandoori marinade recipe below